-PGY-1 residents are provided with a broad variety of required pediatric experiences, including pediatric hospital medicine, pediatric intensive care, hematology/oncology, neonatal intensive care, pulmonary, nephrology, and infectious diseases.
-In addition, residents participate in longitudinal experiences in pharmacokinetics, ambulatory care, anticoagulation, drug information, pharmacy operations, project management, and practice management and have training in code/trauma response and ketogenic diet management.
-Elective opportunities allow residents to focus on areas of interest.
-Available electives include blood and bone marrow transplant, toxicology, cardiology, investigational drug study, emergency medicine, medication safety, advanced practice experiences in core rotations, and additional experiences tailored to resident areas of interest.
+Required pediatric experiences include core rotations in pediatric hospital medicine, pediatric intensive care, hematology/oncology, neonatal intensive care, pulmonary, nephrology, and infectious diseases.
+In addition, residents participate in longitudinal experiences in pharmacokinetics, ambulatory care, anticoagulation, drug information, pharmacy operations, and practice management.
+Available electives include blood and bone marrow transplant, toxicology, cardiology and heart transplant, investigational drug study, emergency medicine, psychiatry, medication safety, advanced practice experiences in core rotations, and additional experiences tailored to resident areas of interest.

 Children’s of Alabama (COA) is a private, not-for-profit, free-standing pediatric hospital, and with more than 3.5 million square feet, is one of the largest pediatric medical facilities in the United States.
 COA is ranked among the best children’s hospitals in the nation by US News & World Report.
 COA is a regional referral center, offering diverse inpatient and outpatient services across its Russell Campus on Birmingham’s historic Southside and at more than a dozen other sites across the state.
 COA is a primary training site for health care professionals and is one of the 10 busiest pediatric hospitals in the nation.
 COA is the only health system in Alabama dedicated solely to the care and treatment of children.
 Our mission is to provide the finest pediatric health services to all children in an environment that fosters excellence in research and medical education.
 Pharmaceutical care services include therapeutic drug monitoring, drug information, code/trauma team participation, and investigational drug study support.